CASPer Practice MMI Practice Course Pricing Contact Log In

 Situational

-"What would you do?"
+"What would I do?"

 Focus: Action and decision-making in the moment